top of page

 • Golden Tempo's resume is not flashy by any stretch, however, he is the type to sit quietly by waiting for his proper and optimum distance to finally arrive.
 He did upgrade quite a bit from his Lecomte win but the LA Derby RPR was not posted as of today.
 That would definitely rise into competitive territory.

 • Golden Tempo has consistently shot up from the rear, regardless of distance, and the PP comments are very reminiscent of Sovereignty's "willing" and "drew off" performances.
 He will hit a better distance for his inheritance in Louisville from way off the pace and his last showed excellence in energy distribution.
+I truly thought for the longest time that this would have been Intrepido's spot.
+Golden Tempo takes his place.

 4 COMMANDMENT Luis Saez 9f Florida Derby RPR: 114